Hepatitis A Identified

 Outbreaks in the City of Thunder Bay:

-- *Update: Dawson Court - (April 7, 2015) - Officials at the Health Unit and Dawson Court, located at 523 Algoma Street North, have expanded the current outbreak of gastrointestinal illness to include the entire facility.
+- Update: Grandview Lodge - (May 15, 2015) - Officials at the Health Unit and Grandview Lodge (200 Lillie Street North) have updated the status of the current outbreak of gastrointestinal illness to be facility-wide.

 Outbreaks in the District: